|

 THINK before we automatically try to tell someone who is

-in the midst of a disaster that:
+in the midst of a disaster that: "we're sorry" or

 "at least you are alive" or we